kaga/kaga.github.io/debugging-teams/_posts/2021-03-26-How-I-Use-Jira.markdown

 ### Story vs Bug vs Task Definition

-It is a feature, not a bug
+> It is a feature, not a bug

+You can

 ### processes and tools over Individuals

+### It is Not For Your Team Only

 notification